OPSILab/Service-Catalog/docs/install/index.md

  - Create for client a Mapper of type User Client Role and set `roles` as Token Claim Name, in order to map client roles to the `roles` field of the generated Access Token.

-  - Enable oauth2 authentication and create a client id and a client secret in order to allow remote access for federated query [Federation](../usage/federation-how-to.md).
+  - Enable oauth2 authentication and create a client id and a client secret in order to allow remote access for federated query (see [Federation](../usage/federation-how-to.md)).

 ---